ViennaRNA/ernwin/README.md

     --pdd-file PDDFILE.out

-[!WARNING]
-Make sure that the distances in the PDD file are in the correct unit.
+:warning: Make sure that the distances in the PDD file are in the correct unit.
 For GNOM files ernwin assumes nm, for csv files it assumes Angstrom.

 And you *must* specify an energy that uses this PDD file: